Does this test have other names?

 You may also have these tests:

-transplant may have antibodies that will react with HLA antigens on a new transplant.
+have antibodies that will react with HLA antigens on a new transplant.
+It's common

-It's common to test people for these antibodies before the transplant to find out
+to test people for these antibodies before the transplant to find out if they are

 What do my test results mean?